Search This Blog

 Misses Bond School.
 West Street.
 1823.
 Two Miss Bonds, Elizabeth and Mary Ann were apprentice school teachers at Sophia Tylecote's ladies school in Albion House in first few years of 1800's and this may well represent the school they started up on completion of this.

-Miss Curtis' School - Martha and Alice sisters run at Burford Farm 1881.
-At Cambridge House, Cambridge Road 1882-1883.
+Miss Curtis' School - Martha and Alice sisters run at Burford Farm until 1881.
+At Cambridge House, Cambridge Road 1881-1883.
 Then moves to Glade Road, late 1883 and changed name to Leighton House Q.V ran by Martha Curtis, sister Alice assists with another teacher and live in servant 1891.
 Boarding for boys, age 6-12 years, boarding.
 See here

 Misses Heath's School.
 Day and boarding for girls.
 Existed 1843.
 Listed Prospect Place 1844 but this seems an error.
 Not same as Prospect House Academy.
 All other sources give a West Street address.
 Said to be the largest and most prestigious ladies academy at the time.
 "Midway between the Crown and Quoiting Place".
 Listed as Miss Ann Heath Ladies School West Street in 1847 and 1852..